carolineheld-svg/takeitandleaveit/README.md

 # TakeItAndLeaveIt

-A campus trading platform with a pink and gold aesthetic.
-Trade items with fellow Cate students and faculty - sustainable, convenient, and completely free!
+A campus marketplace with a pink and gold aesthetic.
+Trade items for free or sell them for cash with fellow Cate students and faculty - sustainable, convenient, and community-focused!

 ## Features

 - **Design** - Pink and gold theme with elegant typography
+- **Flexible Listing** - Choose to give items away for free or sell them for up to $200
 - **Item Listing** - Upload up to 4 images with detailed item information (brand, condition, size, description)
+- **Payment Methods** - Accept Venmo, Zelle, Apple Pay, or Cash for items you sell
-- **Browse & Discover** - Find items from the community with search and filtering
+- **Browse & Discover** - Find free items and great deals with advanced search and filtering
+- **Unified Messaging** - Chat with sellers directly, ask questions, and negotiate
-- **Trade System** - Send, accept, or decline trade requests with custom messages
+- **Trade System** - Send formal purchase offers or trade requests that sellers can accept/decline
-- **Chat System** - Coordinate trades with real-time messaging after acceptance
-- **User Profiles** - Create and manage your profile with listed items
+- **User Profiles** - Manage your profile with payment preferences (Venmo, Zelle usernames)
 - **Authentication** - Secure user registration and login with Supabase Auth
-- **Responsive Design** - Works well on all devices
+- **Responsive Design** - Fully optimized for mobile and desktop
 - **Image Upload** - Secure image storage with Supabase Storage
 - **Item Management** - Mark items as traded and track trade history
+- **Smart Recommendations** - AI-powered suggestions based on your preferences
+- **Carbon Tracking** - Track your environmental impact from sustainable trading

 ## Tech Stack